tucats/ego/docs/API.md

 the inserts succeed but the upddate fails (perhaps there is a syntax error in the filter list), then no inserts or updates will occur.
 If any error occurs, the resulting message indicates how many tasks were processed before the error was encountered, and what the error was.

+Note that the third task set the `emptyError` property to true.
+In this case, the transaction would fail (and no inserts or updates would have occurred) if the filter expression did not resolve to at least one row.

 A successful transaction will return a rowcount object, which has a field "count" which contains the number of rows affected by _all_ the transactions processed.